zzzprojects/learn-orm/tutorials/flee/environment-setup.md

 # Environment Setup

-To start using the **ExpressionEvaluator** in your application, you will need to install the [ExpressionEvaluator](https://www.nuget.org/packages/ExpressionEvaluator) NuGet package.
+To start using the **Flee** in your application, you will need to install the [Flee](https://www.nuget.org/packages/Flee/) NuGet package.

 Let's open the Visual Studio and create a new project.